iMuzz/ethdoc/README.md

   <img src="https://user-images.githubusercontent.com/7297269/44291274-32d9d000-a232-11e8-93a8-9180ee85399e.png" alt="ETHDoc" width="800" />
 </p>

-This repository contains the source code for the frontend portion of [**EthDoc**](https://ethdoc.io).
+This repository contains the source code for the frontend portion of [**Ethdoc**](https://ethdoc.io).
 An Open Source developer tool that generates documentation for Smart Contracts using [Ethereum Natural Specification Format](https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Format).
 The project is split into two parts, the [CLI](https://github.com/iMuzz/ethdoc-cli) and frontend (the repo you're currently on).

 <br />

 ## Getting Started
-The easiest way to get started with EthDoc is through the [CLI](https://github.com/iMuzz/ethdoc-cli).
+The easiest way to get started with Ethdoc is through the [CLI](https://github.com/iMuzz/ethdoc-cli).
 Follow the instructions below to get started!

 ##### 1. Install NPM Package
 ```